Federalist

 The term federalist describes several political beliefs around the world.
-It may also refer to the concept of parties, whose members or supporters called themselves Federalists.
+It may also refer to the concept of parties, whose members or supporters call themselves Federalists.

 History

 Europe federation

 In Europe, proponents of deeper European integration are sometimes called Federalists.
 A major European NGO and advocacy group campaigning for such a political union is the Union of European Federalists.
 Movements towards a peacefully unified European state have existed since the 1920s, notably the Paneuropean Union.
 A pan-European party with representation in the European Parliament fighting for the same cause is Volt Europa.

 In the European Parliament the Spinelli Group brings together MEPs from different political groups to work together of ideas and projects of European federalism; taking their name from Italian politician and MEP Altiero Spinelli, who himself was a major proponent of European federalism, also meeting with fellow deputies in the Crocodile Club.

 Notable European Federalists are former European Commission president Jean-Claude Juncker, current EC president Ursula von der Leyen, leader of ALDE group Guy Verhofstadt, German Federal Minister for Economic Affairs and Energy of Germany Peter Altmaier, German MEP Elmar Brok and the former leader of the SPD Martin Schulz.